acmgroup/destinydocs/SSE/Live Telemetry through SSE.md

   console.log(`SSE: EventSource connection successful!`) }

-// The onerror event will be called if the connection was unsuccesful
+// The onerror event will be called if the connection was unsuccessful
-// or some other error occured. eventSource.onerror = (err) => {
+// or some other error occurred. eventSource.onerror = (err) => {
   console.log(err)
 }